 Courses integrate disciplines from business, humanities, education, and more – the way in which challenges exist in the real world.

 Learners will be part of a cohort that will produce a supportive learning community.

-Courses have been jointly developed and are taught by community college practitioners and Ferris faculty with special areas of expertise.
+Courses have been jointly developed and are taught by college leaders and community college practitioners with special areas of expertise.